taddison/personal-site/content/blog/2017/08/building-better-oms-alerts-with-function-apps/index.md

 ![OMS Alert Config](./oms-alert-config.png)

 The way alerting & suppression works is per-machine.
 This means that if two different machines are see-sawing around the threshold such that one of them is always above and the other is always below, this alert will _not fire_.
 This is the behaviour we want - only alert us when a single machine stays above the threshold for 3 measurement periods.
-Make sure you take your measurement period into account when bulding alerts - if you measure CPU every 5 minutes only it won't make any sense to look at per-minute granularity.
+Make sure you take your measurement period into account when building alerts - if you measure CPU every 5 minutes only it won't make any sense to look at per-minute granularity.

 The final part of configuring the OMS alert is to configure the outbound webhook that OMS will call every time the alert fires.
 Note that if multiple machines trigger the alert in a single evaluation period, OMS will trigger the alert once for every machine.

-While testing I suggest you use [RequestBin](https://requestb.in/) to capture the data that OMS sends.
+While testing I suggest you use [RequestBin](https://requestbin.net/) to capture the data that OMS sends.
 When configuring the webhook ensure you check the _include custom JSON payload_ option, and add the following JSON:

 ```json
 {